★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Defender-Specific Asylum Procedures

-Push for EU asylum guidelines that explicitly recognise human rights work as grounds for protection — and that account for the specific evidentiary challenges defenders face.
+EU asylum guidelines explicitly recognising human rights work as grounds for protection, accounting for the evidentiary challenges defenders face.

 Priority 03

-Ensure that EU association agreements, trade deals, and funding instruments include robust, enforceable civil society space provisions — with independent monitoring mechanisms.
+Robust, enforceable civil society provisions in EU association agreements, trade deals, and funding instruments — with independent monitoring.

 Priority 04